 Since 1979, the Marion Public Library has served as a depository for Federal, State, and Local government publications.
 As a depository, we provide free public access to a vast array of informational resources from many government agencies through the Federal Depository Library Program under the services of the Government Printing Office.
 The State Library of Ohio supports the state’s government agencies by distributing documents to public and academic libraries.
 Local government information includes ordinances, zoning, and environmental issues.

-The resources may be found in print, or Web-based.
-Tangible government documents can be checked out from the library with the exception of those specifically designated as “Reference”.
-Many of the documents are located in storage, while others are in the circulating non-fiction collection.
+The resources may be found in print or online.
+Tangible government documents do not circulate and cannot be checked out.
+Many of the documents are located in storage and access is provided as staff time permits.
+We recommend contacting us ahead of time to ensure the best experience; appointments can be booked via our Book A Librarian service.
 Online sources for government documents may be reached via www.gpo.gov/fdsys or www.usa.gov.
 Individual agencies and departments usually have direct web addresses as well.
 (Example: www.irs.gov, www.ssa.gov, www.epa.gov, etc.).
-State agencies and offices are also accessible on the Web through www.ohio.gov. or through individual department websites (www.ohiodnr.gov, www.agri.ohio.gov, www.unemployment.ohio.gov, etc.).
+State agencies and offices are also accessible on the Web through www.ohio.gov or through individual department websites (www.ohiodnr.gov, www.agri.ohio.gov, www.unemployment.ohio.gov, etc.).

 In accordance with Federal Depository regulations, mediated access is available for underage patrons who wish to use depository resources.